lazykern/goddamnit-java/README.md

 ## Introduction
-This repository is used as my Java training ground.
+This was once my java training ground.
+It's not to be used anymore.